Dissipation, Generalized Free Energy, and a Self-consistent Nonequilibrium Thermodynamics of Chemically Driven Open Subsystems: Energetic comparison and nonequilibrium thermodynamics between QSS and NESS

-{\bf\em Master equation model and thermodynamic constrains |} The above analysis for a single biochemical cycle can be generalized to dynamical models with master equations: Let us consider a motor protein with $N$ different conformations $R_1,R_2,\cdots,R_N$.
-Suppose that the system is kept in a close contact with a large heat bath with constant temperature $T$ and volume $V$, {\em i.e.}, the system considered is in an isothermal surrounding with fixed volume.
+The above results for a single biochemical cycle can be generalized to dynamical models with master equations: Let us consider a motor protein with $N$ different conformations $R_1,R_2,\cdots,R_N$.
+Suppose that the system is kept in a close contact with a large heat bath with constant temperature $T$ and pressure.
 For simplicity, the concentration of every substance is assumed to be independent of its position, and there is no external input or output of mechanical energy.
+Introducing the mechanical part is straightforward as illustrated for the single cycle above.

 Let $k_{ij}$ be the first-order, or pseudo-first-order rate constants for reaction $R_i\rightarrow R_j$.
-Assume one of them is involved in the energy source, i.e., ATP and ADP:
+Assume only one of them is coupled with a chemical free energy source, i.e., ATP and ADP: